Social Media Tips & Strategies

 Don't spread yourself thin trying to be everywhere at once.
 Master one or two platforms where your ideal clients spend their time.

-• Instagram & Facebook: These are your core platforms.
-Instagram is perfect for visual storytelling through Reels, Stories, and highly-polished photos of listings.
-Facebook is still a powerhouse for building community through groups, running targeted ads, and sharing longer-form content or local news.
+• Instagram &, Facebook: These are your core platforms.
+Instagram is perfect for visual storytelling through Reels, Stories, and highly-polished photos.
+Facebook is great for building community through groups, running targeted ads, and sharing longer-form content.

-• TikTok: The home of short-form video.
+• TikTok: Home of short-form video.
 It’s less polished and more personality-driven.
-This is the place for quick tips, behind-the-scenes content, myth-busting, and humorous takes on real estate life.
-Its discovery algorithm is incredibly powerful for reaching a new, broader audience.
+Perfect for quick tips, behind-the-scenes content, myth-busting, and humorous takes on real estate life.

 Start with Instagram and Facebook, as their demographics cover a wide range of potential home buyers and sellers.
-Once you have a good system going, consider adding TikTok to expand your reach with video.
+Once you have a good system, consider adding TikTok to expand your reach with video.

 Develop Your Content Pillars

 To stay consistent and avoid a content rut, you need "content pillars" or themes to rotate through.
-Successful real estate agents don't just post pictures of houses.
-They create value for their community.
-Structure your content around these four essential personas.
+Successful real estate agents create value for their community, not just post pictures of houses.

 Pillar 1: The Hyper-Local Expert